modalitysystems/modalitysoftware-docs/twa/TeamworkAnalyticsServiceDescription.md

 ## What is not included?

-**SaaS and CSP**

-- In SaaS and CSP models Modality deploy and run the infrastructure and are responsible for infrastructure costs
+CAT

+- Azure costs

+All deployment models:

-In all models customers must provide a Power BI pro licence for each of their users who wants to consume reports
+- In all models customers must provide a Power BI pro licence for each of their users who wants to consume reports

+## Customer Obligations

+- Authorise access to the Microsoft Graph API for their tenant